 |Distance||460 miles (742 km)|

-Flights from London to Bordeaux cover the 460 miles (742 km) long route taking on average 1 h 35 min with our travel partners like Ryanair, easyJet or British Airways.
+Flights from London to Bordeaux cover the 460 miles (742 km) long route taking on average 1 h 40 min with our travel partners like Iberia, Iberia Express, Ryanair, air leisure, Air Nostrum, Swiss, KLM, British Airways, Air France, Malta Air, easyJet, Vueling or Lufthansa.
 There are direct flight services available.
-While the average ticket price for this trip costs around £73, you can find the cheapest plane ticket for as low as £43.
+While the average ticket price for this trip costs around £155, you can find the cheapest plane ticket for as low as £54.
 Travellers depart most frequently from London Heathrow Airport and arrive in Bordeaux Mérignac Airport.

-For as little as £43 you can travel by flight from London to Bordeaux with RyanAir and British airways.
-Omio will show you the best deals, timetables and tickets available for this route.
+You can travel by flight from London to Bordeaux with Ryanair, Lufthansa and British Airways for as low as £54.
+When you search for timetables and tickets, Omio will show you the best route.

 Bordeaux is a classy, sophisticated city break destination.
 See spectacular works of public art like the famous Water Mirror in the Place de la Bourse, wander around the city centre (which is a UN World Heritage Site) or take an excursion to the world-renowned vineyards of the Bordeaux region.
 There's a huge range of different flight choices for passengers flying from London to Bordeaux.
 Direct and connecting flights depart from a variety of different airports in London, including routes from Gatwick, Luton, Stanstead and Heathrow.
 Flights begin between 6:00 a.m. and 7:00 am and run until approximately 10:00 pm.